Susan Phillips

 Biography

 A medievalist with Early Modern leanings, Susie Phillips (Ph.D., Harvard University) teaches courses on late medieval and Early Modern literature and culture, drama, poetry, Shakespeare and Chaucer.
 In her scholarship as well as her teaching, she is interested in the materiality of the book—how texts were produced, published, circulated, and read.
-Her book, Transforming Talk: The Problem with Gossip in Late Medieval England (Penn State 2007) explores the religious, cultural, and literary work of "idle talk" in late medieval England.
+Her first book, Transforming Talk: The Problem with Gossip in Late Medieval England (Penn State 2007) explores the religious, cultural, and literary work of "idle talk" in late medieval England.
 Gossip's supposedly idle words, she argues, are transformative; they blur the boundaries between people, discourses, genres, practices, and words.
 She has published essays on Chaucer, gossip theory, late medieval pastoral practice, Renaissance dictionaries, medieval multilingualism, and pre-modern pedagogy.

 Specializations